MohitDAngrish/LiveCell/README.md

 # LiveCell

-In this exercise, i have used SkBr3 cell for training.
-As in my analysis i have found that this data has the least missing annotations compared to the other cells.
+In this exercise, i have used SkBr3 cell for training as in my analysis i have found that this data has the least missing annotations compared to the other cells.

-After your response of the mail, i even tried removing the images with large number of missing annotation (~1k from train set of LiveCell Data).
+After your response of the mail, i have even tried removing the images with large number of missing annotation (~1k from train set of LiveCell Data).
 The mask mAP improved by 3% even after a droping ~27% data points.
 I could have gotten better metric if i would have used sqaured image as input(explained below in training experiment).

 ## Data Distribution